THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司

 Hiramasa 平政 Yellowtail Amberjack This fish is a member of the Amberjack family, but is less oily than its relatives Hamachi and Buri.
 Nowadays, Hiramasa is often the Japanese name for the Australian farmed Amberjack known as King Fish.

 Hirame 平目 Fluke or Flounder It is the name for the white flat fishes that are typically served at the beginning of a course of sushi.
 Due to Flounder living in the sands at the bottom of the ocean the diner might discern a faint earthy taste.
 Hirame’s season is the cold of winter or autumn.
 Halibut, which is often what people think Hirame (i.e. ‘flat eyes’ in Japanese Kanji) is, should be called Ohyo.
 Even the film Jiro Dreams Of Sushi mistakes the fish on the screen.
 It is fished on North America’s East Coast.
 Flat fish or Flatheads are generally called ‘Kochi.’
+This is a ‘horizontal’ fish.
 Shitabirame or Tongue-Sole looks like a shoe’s sole and lives in Western Pacific.
 This last fish is found in spring and summer.
+Makogarei (Marbled Flounder) is the Hirame of late spring.

 Hokkigai ホッキ貝 Surf Clam Hokkigai is most popular in the Hokkaido area of Japan.
 What is served is the top part of the clam.
 This part of the body is immersed in water to dispel and separate the sand and other sea particles.
 The colour transitions from pink to red to crimson.
 The peak season for Hokkigai is late spring or early summer.
-Can be eaten as sashimi.
+It can be eaten as sashimi.
+It may be called Ubagai (‘old woman clam’).

 Hotate or Hotategai 帆立貝 Bay Scallops This is likely the best-known shellfish.
 When Westernized it is served with mayonnaise or hot sauce.
 It is popular as a roll.
 Hotategai is Giant or Sea Scallops.
 Yude Hotate is Boiled Scallop sushi.